-42 Are there special rules for mass terminations or collective dismissals?
+44 Are there special rules for mass terminations or collective dismissals?

 Yes.
 The WARN Act generally requires an employer with 100 or more employees in the United States to provide its employees, and others, with 60 days' advance notice if the employer will conduct a mass lay-off or a plant closing, as those terms are specifically defined in the WARN Act.
-In addition to employees, others who are entitled to such advance notice are the employees' union, the state government, and certain local government officials.
-If the employer fails to provide the required notice, employees may file a lawsuit against the employer for the pay and value of certain ERISA-governed benefits the employees would have received during the period, up to 60 days, for the number of days that advance notice should have been given.
+In addition to employees, others who are entitled to such advance notice are the employees' union, the state government and certain local government officials.
+If the employer fails to provide the required notice, employees may file a lawsuit against the employer for the pay and value of certain benefits governed by the Employee Retirement Income Security Act that the employees would have received during the period, up to 60 days, for the number of days that advance notice should have been given.
 In addition, the local government may also recover a penalty of US\$500 per day for up to 60 days for the number of days that advance notice should have been, but was not, given to the local government official.

-Some states, such as California, Illinois and New York, also have their own laws that impose similar advance notice requirements as well as other requirements on employers in connection with layoffs and closures affecting a certain number of employees.
-These state laws typically cover smaller layoffs and closures than the WARN Act.
+Some states, such as California, Illinois and New York, also have their own laws that impose similar advance notice requirements as well as other requirements on employers in connection with lay-offs and closures affecting a certain number of employees.
+These state laws typically cover smaller lay-offs and closures than the WARN Act.